bcnmy/docs/versioned_docs/version-3.0/dashboard/paymasterRules.md

 ## Register a Smart Contract

-Navigate to the Paymaster you have created, then click rules and contract.
+Navigate to the Paymaster you have created, then click `Rules` and `Contract`.
 If this is the first time you are adding a smart contract the page will look like this:

 ![new contract](../images/contracts/new_contract.png)